ParallelMaths/parallel/pages/11-07-colliding-vortexes.md

 ![](/resources/11-07-colliding-vortexes/7-wire.jpg){image align="right"}
 __7.1__ A wire in the shape of an equilateral triangle with sides of length 9 cm is placed on a flat piece of paper.

-A pencil is held in the hole at the centre of a disc of radius 1cm, and the disc is rolled all the way around the outisde of the wire, and then all the way around the inside of the wire.
+A pencil is held in the hole at the centre of a disc of radius 1cm, and the disc is rolled all the way around the outside of the wire, and then all the way around the inside of the wire.

 What shape is drawn by the pencil?